ahmadawais/hacktoberfest/README.md

 - [Git Magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/index.html) — short book about Git
 - [Git from the bottom up](https://jwiegley.github.io/git-from-the-bottom-up/) — great series of articles about Git
 - [Git-it](https://github.com/jlord/git-it-electron) — app-tutorial on Git
+- [Learn Git - Codecademy](https://www.codecademy.com/learn/learn-git) — This course will show you basic workflow and core features, different ways to undo changes or save multiple versions of a project, and how to collaborate with other developers
 - [Migrating to Git LFS](https://medium.com/vooban-ai/migrating-to-git-lfs-for-developing-deep-learning-applications-with-large-files-89132cedf08) — Use Git LFS on an existing repository to manage large files in a better way
 - [Learn Git Branching](https://learngitbranching.js.org/) — Interactive way to learn how git branching works
 - [An Introduction to Git and GitHub by Brian Yu](https://www.youtube.com/watch?v=MJUJ4wbFm_A) - CS 50 Git Tutorial